California Coastal National Monument

 The California Coastal National Monument is located along the entire coastline of the U.S. state of California.
 This monument ensures the protection of all islets, reefs and rock outcroppings along the coast of California within 12 nmi of shore along the entire 840 mi long coastline.
 Conservative estimates are for at least 20,000 such outcroppings.
-The monument was created by Bill Clinton via Presidential proclamation on January 11, 2000, with the authority in section two of the Antiquities Act of 1906.
+The monument was created by Bill Clinton via presidential proclamation on January 11, 2000, with the authority in section two of the Antiquities Act of 1906.
 As of 2014, the monument has expanded to 2272 acres.
-The U.S. Bureau of Land Management, an agency of the U.S. Department of the Interior that manages the monument, has developed gateways in cooperation with other agencies along the California coast to introduce the monument to the public.
+The Bureau of Land Management, an agency of the U.S. Department of the Interior that manages the monument, has developed gateways in cooperation with other agencies along the California coast to introduce the monument to the public.
 These include the Trinidad, Point Arena, Fort Bragg-Mendocino, Pigeon Point Lighthouse, Piedras Blancas State Marine Reserve and Marine Conservation Area, and the Palos Verdes Peninsula.
 Although being the most-viewed national monument in California, people are usually unaware that the entire coastline is a national monument.